StackVista/stackstate-docs/stackpacks/integrations/servicenow.md

 ### REST API endpoints

 The ServiceNow user configured in StackState Agent V2 must have access to read the ServiceNow `TABLE` API.
 The specific table names and endpoints used in the StackState integration are described below.
-All named REST API endpoints use HTTPS protocol for communication.
+All named REST API endpoints use the HTTPS protocol for communication.

 | Table Name | REST API Endpoint |
 |:---|:---|